chobble-mirror/marky-t/src/services/nightclub-dj.md

 ### Live Mixing & Beatmatching

-Just like in the clubs, I mix tracks live—no awkward stops or breaks between songs.
+Just like in the clubs, I mix tracks live, with no awkward stops or breaks between songs.
 This creates that authentic nightclub experience with seamless transitions that keep the energy flowing all night long.

 ### Reading The Room